<prefix>:<type>:<additional_info>

 A data properties file that describes the structure of name-based files like GeoJSON or Parquet.
 A property in such a name-based file is accessed through its name, for example the property with name 'speed'.

-The syntax used in both kind of files is the same, but the structure is slightly different.
+The syntax used in both types is the same, but the structure is slightly different.

-For each property, the data properties file needs to describe the following:
+For each property, the data properties file describes the following:

 Property identifier: how/where to find the property.
 This will either be an index or a name.